snavalm/ifl_unsup_anom_det/README.md

         <Epoch>.pth
 ```

 The only file that is required to begin an experiment is 'specs.json', which sets the parameters, network architecture, and data to be used for the experiment.
-Example spec is provided.
+Examples of spec.json are provided.

 Note that the first time that a data loader is instantiated on the training set, a file called "dict_cid.k" is created in the training set directory.
 This file contains a dictionary assigning a unique sequential Integer to each case id.

 #### Evaluate

-Evaluation scripts and demonstration is implemented in [Implicit Fields Evaluation jupyter notebook][6]
+Evaluation scripts are implemented in [Implicit Fields Evaluation jupyter notebook][6]

 ## Team